Muxutruk2/rusplay/README.md

 cookie = "__Secure-better-auth.session_token=xxxxxxxxxxxxxxxxxxxx"
 ```

 Then, it tries to claim the reward for all of the clients concurrently, and waits for each client the necessary time to claim the reward.
+Runs infinitely.

 ## Implementation Roadmap